-MCR8006 (attendance-based) or MCR8013 (e-learning): Designing a Research Proposal (compulsory).
+MCR8006 (attendance-based) or MCR8013 (e-learning) or MCR8005 (full time mode): Designing a Research Proposal (compulsory).
 The student practises the formulation of a research proposal and obtains the necessary approvals for the execution of an ethically and scientifically robust project within the scope of a Masters.
-A number of different application forms and information sheets will be prepared (PIS, IRAS, consent form and R & D approval form).
+A number of different application forms and information sheets are prepared (PIS, IRAS, consent form and R & D approval form).
 Students undertake a presentation and defence of the proposal at a project review panel (this is undertaken by conference call for the e-learning module).
 These assessments address learning outcomes A1, A2 and A4 - A7.
+Optional Modules for Diploma:

-MCR8004 (attendance-based) or MCR8014 (e-learning): Developing Your Career in Clinical Research.
+MCR8004 (attendance-based): Developing Your Career in Clinical Research.
 The student produces two pieces of written work that focus on the legal aspects of research and the scientific principles that underpin clinical research.
 Students are required to present their own research ideas.
 For the e-learning the presentation is supported by conference call.
 The written work is directed at assessment of the student's knowledge outcomes A1, A5 - A7 and the presentation is directed at assessment of knowledge outcomes A5 with elements of A1, A6 and A7.

 MCR8008 (attendance-based) or MCR8015 (e-learning): Clinical Trials.
 Students produce a structured review of a funding proposal for a clinical trial (using the funding body's peer review form).
 This requires the student to integrate their learning across this module and draw on learning from other modules.
 Students will also identify and review different means of measuring clinical trials outcomes.
-The knowledge outcomes assessed include A1.
-A2 and A4 - A7.
+The knowledge outcomes assessed include A1, A2 and A4 - A7.

-MCR8017: Developing Yourself as a Leader.
+MCR8017: Developing yourself as a Leader.
 This module assesses learning outcomes by two written exercises.
 Both written assessments require self-reflection and self-development and address learning outcome A7.

-MCR8019: Clinical Research Statistics.
+MCR8016 (attendance-based) or MCR8019 (e-learning): Clinical Research Statistics.
 This module assesses learning outcomes A2, A6 and A7 through a critique of research abstracts and a short MCQ.

-MMB8004: Ageing and Health (attendance based) or MCR8020: Ageing and Health (elearning).
+MMB8004(attendance based) or MCR8020 (e-learning): Ageing and Health.
 This module assesses the knowledge and understanding outcomes A2, A6 and A7 through the submission of slides for a presentation and two written exercises.
 For the e-learning module, one piece of written work takes the form of a reflective blog.

-MCR8021: Clinical research with older people: This module assesses learning outcomes A1, A2, A6 and A7 by the submission of three tasks which include a written critique of a published study, a written exercise and submission of presentation slides.
+MCR8021: Clinical Research with Older People.
+This module assesses learning outcomes A1, A2, A6 and A7 by the submission of three tasks which include a written critique of a published study, a written exercise and submission of presentation slides.

-MCR8027: Strategic leadership within the NHS.
-This module assesses learning outcome A7 by two written exercises which incorporate a self-reflection portfolio and essay.
+MCR8027: Strategic Leadership in Healthcare.
+This module assesses learning outcome A7 by submission of a written exercise) which incorporate a self-reflection and critical incident.